Alhaqbani21/In-Zombies-Sight/README.md

 ## Screenshots

-Here are some screenshots of Zombie Game in action:
+Here are some screenshots of the Game in action:

 ![Zombie Game screenshot 1](/Screenshots/screenshot1.png)
 ![Zombie Game screenshot 2](/Screenshots/screenshot2.png)